BrandonALittle/ewebcdc/enrollment.md

       content:
         |
         <p>
         If you would like to add your child's name to the wait list following your tour, you will be required to pay a one-time, non-refundable fee of $50.
-We can accept a check made out to EWEB CDC or cash in exact change.﻿
+We can accept a check made out to Eugene CDC or cash in exact change.﻿
         </p>
         <p>
         You will remain on the wait list until you are offered a spot in the program, or until you let us know that you would like to be removed.